AppImageCommunity/awesome-appimage/LICENSE.md/README.md

 - [appimaged](https://github.com/AppImage/appimaged) - Optional daemon that integrates AppImages into the system (deprecated).
 - [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Asks user to move AppImages into applications directory and integrates them into the system.

+### Updaters

+- [AppImageUpdate](https://github.com/AppImage/AppImageUpdate) - Official grapical application to update AppImages; command-line tool to update AppImages
+- [AppImageUpdater](https://github.com/antony-jr/AppImageUpdater) - A Simple updater for humans written in C++ and Qt

 ### Package managers

 ## AppImage production tools

+## AppImage libraries

+- [AppImageUpdaterBridge](https://github.com/antony-jr/AppImageUpdaterBridge) - Qt5 library and plugin for updating AppImages, can be embedded into applications

 ## Resources